 The officer’s hesitation may be prompted by different kinds of sensibility - they may simply not want to be party to circulating the word in any form, use or mention; they would like the word to go away and not saying it is a step in the right direction.
 Even if the officer does say it, a newspaper reporting the case will most likely not print it.
 Instead, a report may repeat the original “racist epithet” formula or, alternatively, print the word in a censored form, say, ******, which may be modified by providing one or two letters as clues.

-Especially in relation to speech, there may also be a fear that your audience might react in an unwanted way.
+There is, however, a further concern which someone may have about mentioning a word.
+Especially in relation to speech, there may be a fear that your audience might react in an unwanted way.
 A police officer who says, “I then arrested him and he used a fat-shaming epithet” may not want to mention the word or expression used simply from anxiety that the court-room audience might not be sufficiently on guard to suppress a titter.
 It’s possible that they have already had such a thought about the unfortunate officer.
 An epithet can be well-chosen, even if disgraceful or illegal.

 There is also a heresy within Russian Orthodoxy which goes in the reverse direction.
 The name of God should not be used carelessly because the name of God is God, rather in the way that some mathematicians think that the number names are the numbers, without any other kind of existence than the words we commonly employ - though that existence is reckoned well-worth having.